 Sustainable Development Goals Training

-Humber International Development Institute will be hosting a 1/2 day Sustainable Development Goals Training which will be facilitated by Ravi Karkara, Senior Advisor to the UN Assistant Secretary-General and Co-Chair of the UN Inter-Agency Network for Youth Development.
+Humber International Development Institute will be hosting a 1/2 day Sustainable Development Goals Training which will be facilitated by a UN spokesperson.
 Develop a deeper understanding of the Sustainable Development Goals and be connected with organizations are implementing the Sustainable Development Goals around the world.

 You will receive a certificate for the training.